 Total Movie Converter supports these video formats: AVI, MPE, FLASH, M1V, M2V, MPEG, WMV, MPEG4, FLI, FLC, VOB, MPG, IVF, MOV, DIVX, ASF, DV, MP4, MPG, MPEG, H261, H264, YUV, Animated GIF, DIF, EA, NSV, NUT, NUV, WSV, FLX, FLV, FFM, MMF, MPV, M4V, MKV, AVS.

-Convert Video to iPad free
+Convert video to iPad without any problems.

-Resize AVI Video
+Resize AVI Video without any problems.

-Resize MOV Video
+Resize MOV Video with keeping quality

-Resize WMV Video
+Resize WMV Video for less money.

-Why is DivX Video so popular today?
+Why is DivX video so popular today?

-Video to Zune free
+Turn Video to Zune and preserve high quality

-Convert FLASH to AVI free
+Convert FLASH to AVI and preserve high quality